 The APOH catalogue was initially established as a first step within the Beyond the Earth foundation’s broader programme to preserve the memory of such ‘essential’ material legacies in order to allow distant future generations of our species to commit informed stewardship decisions on behalf of their civilisations or, in a more likely scenario, contribute insights for historical examinations of their ancestor’s material culture legacies.
 This particular catalogue was informally compiled and presented at the 2018 UK SETI Research Network symposium in Oxford University before being later published in the International Journal of Astrobiology (Quast, 2018).
 However, documenting METI is not this catalogues sole function.
 The range of materials now representing the populations of Earth is vast and exponentially increasing which, in addition to the startling rise in contemporary proposals for other deposits to fulfill a range of applications, inherently tells us something about ourselves, our underlying intentions, behavioural patterns, customs, and frequent oversights committed in our desire to find exotic, imagined audiences.

-This second edition of the APOH catalogue has been consolidated as part of a much broader study for the publication Beyond the Earth: messages into deep space and cosmic time (Quast et al., 2021), a volume that aims to continue to chronicle and examine the lengths we take in fabricating mnemonic artefacts of material culture which varyingly attempt to ensure our civilisation is contemplated throughout time and space–by distant, spatiotemporal observers that we may not distinctively recognise as ‘human’.
+This second edition of the APOH catalogue has been consolidated as part of a much broader study for the publication Beyond the Earth: messaging into deep space and cosmic time (Quast et al., forthcoming), a volume that aims to continue to chronicle and examine the lengths we take in fabricating mnemonic artefacts of material culture which varyingly attempt to ensure our civilisation is contemplated throughout time and space–by distant, spatiotemporal observers that we may not distinctively recognise as ‘human’.

 Billingham J and Benford J (2011) Costs and Difficulties of Large-Scale ‘Messaging’, and the Need for International Debate on Potential Risks.
 Journal of the British Interplanetary Society, 67, 17–23 (JBIS Refcode: 2014.67.17).